 As a reminder, coffee is not ideal for the candida diet, but we are aware it is sometimes needed, especially in the beginning.

-Gluten, Grains & Wheat
+Gluten, Grains & Wheat and the candida diet

 (also called Birds Food)